Cummings' Guest House: History

-Rose and Edward Cummings Jr. purchased 110 Portland Street in 1917, and were Old Orchard Beach's first African-American residents.
+Rosvell “Rose” Emerson Cummings and Edward Cummings Jr. purchased 110 Portland Street in 1917, and were Old Orchard Beach's first African-American residents.
 In 1923 they converted the house into a seasonal boarding house, catering to traveling African-Americans.
+The guest house was called The Homestead.

-Although it was not listed in any business directories, it was a popular accommodation, with word at first spread by word of mouth, and later by tour guides specifically targeting African-American vacationers.
+It was listed in The Negro Motorist Green Book.
+It was a popular accommodation, with word at first spread by word of mouth, and later by tour guides specifically targeting African-American vacationers.
 It regularly played host to African-American performers who played at the Old Orchard Beach Casino, but were refused accommodation at area hotels despite a lack of segregation laws in the state.
 In 1971, Maine passed a civil rights law governing public accommodations.

 Performers who stayed there included Duke Ellington, Cab Calloway, Count Basie, Lionel Hampton, and Harry Carney, who became a regular visitor.
 Harlem Renaissance poet Countee Cullen stayed at the house and later dedicated a children's story to the cat of daughter Ann Cummings.
+W.E.B.
+Du Bois stayed at the house one summer.
 The boarding house was operated by the Cummings children until 1993.

 The Jean Byers Sampson Center for Diversity in Maine at University of Southern Maine’s Glickman Library purchased the guest house register in 2008.